Lost income due to COVID-19? E-junkie is providing 1 year free accounts to sell anything, anywhere. Click Here for more details.

 This download link (https://www.e-junkie.com/ecom/df.php?txn_id=XXXXXXXXXXXXXXXX&client_id=YYYYYY&d_id=ZZZZZZZZZZ) has expired.
 Please contact the merchant at [your Display Email here].

 That will only happen when the link we issued them actually is expired according to your product's link expiration settings in our Seller Admin.
-Whenever you add/edit a download product, you will find expiration settings for the maximum number of Attempts you will allow on each buyer's link, and you can also optionally specify a time limit in Hours.
+Whenever you add/edit a download product, you will find expiration settings for the maximum number of Attempts you will allow on each buyer's link, and you can also optionally specify a time limit in Hours (or set Hours to 0 to disable the time limit).
 The download link we issue to each buyer will expire when it has met the maximum Attempts or Hours (whichever comes first) that you allow.

 You can view the number of Attempts made for any buyer's link(s) in your Transaction Log.
 If the Attempts logged there match the maximum Attempts you have defined in the product's settings, that confirms the buyer's link expired because they used up all the Attempts you allow.
 If you also impose a limit in Hours, and the present time is more than that many hours after the Processed by E-j timestamp for that order in your log (which is always MST / GMT -7), then that confirms the buyer's link expired because your maximum time limit has passed.